beemabee/Factory_Prediction/README.md

 # Unacceptable Product Prediction

-This Project include the `Dashboard` using looker studio: https://lookerstudio.google.com/u/0/reporting/af684925-6d5b-4b7a-9e5b-f5ed9e48b797/page/mVE7D
+- This project has already been deployed on `Streamlit` and can be accessed through this link: https://nc-prediction.streamlit.app/

+- I've also included a `Dashboard` using Looker Studio: https://lookerstudio.google.com/u/0/reporting/af684925-6d5b-4b7a-9e5b-f5ed9e48b797/page/mVE7D for analysis and visualization

 ## Project Overview
-This project aims to predict the Non-Conformance (NC) percentage or unacceptable product in a manufacturing process using machine learning techniques.
+This project aims to predict the Non-Conformance (NC) percentage or unacceptable product rate in a manufacturing process using machine learning techniques.
 The project involves data cleaning, exploratory data analysis, model training, and the development of a Streamlit web application for real-time predictions and model interpretability.

 ## Demo
 Here is a demo of the NC or `Unacceptable Product` prediction application based on Machine Learning using the XGBoost algorithm.
 SHAP analysis is also used to provide an overview of the influence of each feature on the NC prediction.
 ![Alt Text](https://github.com/beemabee/Factory_Prediction/raw/main/documentation/demo.gif)

 ## Project Structure
+- `data/`: Stores the dataset and new_data after preprocessing
+- `documentation/`: Stores the documentation and demo
+- `model/`: Stores trained models and scalers
 - `src/`: Contains the source code
   - `training.ipynb`: Jupyter notebook for data preprocessing and model training
-  - `app.py`: Streamlit application for predictions and SHAP analysis
+  - `streamlit_app.py`: Streamlit application for predictions and SHAP analysis
-- `model/`: Stores trained models and scalers
-- `data/`: Stores the dataset and new_data after preprocessing
+- `requirement.txt`: Stores the required package

 ## Installation
 1. Clone this repository: